-Select this option if the step controlled additional heat is connected and is positioned before or after the reversing valve for hot water charging (QN10).
-Step controlled additional heat is for example an external electric boiler.
+Select this option, if the step-controlled additional heat is connected and is positioned before or after the reversing valve for hot water charging (QN10).
+Step-controlled additional heat could be, for example, an external electric boiler.

 When binary stepping is deactivated (off), the settings refer to linear stepping.